hamzehkhazaei/EECS4222_Project_1/tutorials/03-microservice.md

 website by openning the **Microsoft Edge** and going to the address `http://WORKER_IP`.
 You can also open the load generator UI by going to the address `http://WORKER_IP:8089`.

-Note that you need to replace `MASTER_IP` with the IP of your master node.
+Note that you need to replace `WORKER_IP` with the IP of your worker node.

 If everything has worked well, you will be able to open the online store deployed and see the load generator plots and statistics shown.
 We will later